A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Financial case studies

 For the VaR as for the ES, for any given scored RMSE, Algorithm~\ref{alg:mlsa} displays an execution time that is orders of magnitude lower than Algorithm~\ref{alg:nested-sa}.
-Take an RMSE of order $5\times10^{-2}$. \eqref{eq:ml} computes the VaR in $10^{-2}s$, scoring a $10$ fold speedup over~\eqref{approximate:sgd:algorithm} which computes it in $10^{-1}s$.
-Likewise, to compute the ES,~\eqref{eq:ml} requires $2\times10^{-1}s$, a $10$ fold speedup over~\eqref{approximate:sgd:algorithm} which requires $2s$.
-This corroborates the theoretical optimal complexity of Algorithm~\ref{alg:mlsa} that is significantly lower than that of Algorithm~\ref{alg:nested-sa} (c.f.~Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}).
-Finally, as one would expect, Algorithm~\ref{alg:robbins-monro} that simulates $X_0$ directly considerably outperforms both Algorithms~\ref{alg:nested-sa} and~\ref{alg:mlsa}.
-The spacing between the~\eqref{sgd:algorithm} and~\eqref{approximate:sgd:algorithm} curves illustrates the performance gap occurring when using, in a Robbins-Monro instance, a nested simulation instead of a direct simulation for the loss.
-The placement of the~\eqref{eq:ml} curve in between these two demonstrates the partial yet significant regain on this performance gap, which is achieved by shifting from the nested to the multilevel scheme.
-Note however that the multilevel VaR estimation turned out rather unstable numerically.
-Small changes to the step size parametrization may fairly affect the results.
-To counter this, a thorough grid search on the parameters of the step size was performed, adding a non negligible tuning phase to the total execution time.
+Take an RMSE of the order $5\times 10^{-2}$.
+MLSA computes the VaR in $10^{-2}s$, scoring a $10$-fold speedup over NSA which computes it in $10^{-1}s$.
+Likewise, to compute the ES, MLSA requires~$2\times 10^{-1}s$, a $10$-fold speedup over NSA which requires $2s$.
+This corroborates the theoretical optimal complexity of Algorithm~\ref{alg:mlsa} that is significantly lower than that of Algorithm~\ref{alg:nested-sa} (cf.~Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}).
+Finally, as one would expect, Algorithm~\ref{alg:robbins-monro} that simulates $X_{0}$ directly considerably outperforms both Algorithms~\ref{alg:nested-sa} and~\ref{alg:mlsa}.
+The spacing between the SA and NSA curves illustrates the performance gap occurring when using, in a Robbins--Monro instance, a nested simulation instead of a direct simulation for the loss.
+The placement of the MLSA curve in between these two demonstrates the partial yet significant regain on this performance gap, which is achieved by shifting from the nested to the multilevel scheme.
+Note, however, that the multilevel VaR estimation turned out to be rather unstable numerically.
+Small changes to the step-size parametrisation may substantially affect the results.
+To counter this, a thorough grid search on the parameters of the step size was performed, adding a nonnegligible tuning phase to the total execution time.
 The multilevel ES estimation, by contrast, is quite robust and requires only minor hyperparameter tuning.
 Up to a variation range, the slopes of the RMSE curves in Table~\ref{tbl:option:slopes} reflect the theoretical exponents in the complexity theorems.
-The curves of the average execution time as a function of the prescribed accuracy feature a log-linear behavior, which slopes in Table~\ref{tbl:option:slopes} roughly match the theoretical complexity exponents in Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}.
+The curves of the average execution time as a function of the prescribed accuracy feature a log-linear behaviour, whose slopes in Table~\ref{tbl:option:slopes} roughly match the theoretical complexity exponents in Theorems~\ref{thm:cost:nsa} and~\ref{thm:cost:mlsa}.